Cooperative learning in multi-agent systems from intermittent measurements: Proof of the main result

 \begin{proof} Let us adopt the shorthand $\phi(k) = d/k^{2-2\epsilon}$.
-We have that We will break this sum up into three pieces: We will bound each piece separately.
+We have that We will break this sum up into four pieces: We will bound each piece separately.

-The first piece can be bounded by using Lemma \ref{halflemma} to argue that each of the terms $\phi(k-j)$ is at most $d(1/(k/2))^{2 - 2 \epsilon}$, the quantity $\Phi_q(k-j+2,k+1)$ is upper bounded by $1$, and there are at most $(2/q) k^{1-\epsilon} \ln k$ terms in the sum.
-Consequently, We bound the second piece by arguing that all the terms $\phi(k-j)$ are bounded above by $d$, whereas the sum of $\Phi_q(k-j+2,k+1)$ over that range is at most $1/k$ due to Lemma \ref{cubedecay}.
+The first piece can be bounded by using Lemma \ref{halflemma} to argue that each of the terms $\phi(k-j)$ is at most $d(1/(k/2))^{2 - 2 \epsilon}$, the quantity $\Phi_q(k-j+2,k+1)$ is upper bounded by $1$, and there are at most $(2/q) k^{1-\epsilon} \ln k $ terms in the sum.
+Consequently, In the second piece, there are at most two terms, each of the $\Phi_q(\cdot, \cdot)$ is at most one, and we use Lemma \ref{halflemma} again to argue that the piece is upper bounded by where the penultimate inequality is true because $k \geq \alpha(q,\epsilon)$ implies $k \geq 12 \ln 4 \geq 16$.
+We bound the third piece by arguing that it is at most and then arguing that all the terms $\phi(k-j)$ are bounded above by $d$, whereas the sum of $\Phi_q(k-(j-2),k)$ over that range is at most $1/k$ due to Lemma \ref{cubedecay}.
 Thus Finally, the last term is bounded straightforwardly by Lemma \ref{phibound}.
 Putting these three bounds together gives the statement of the current lemma. \end{proof}

 Finally, we turn to the main result of this subsection, which is the extension of the previous corollary to the case of general sequences $t_k$.
 The following result is the only one which we will have occasion to use later, and its proof proceeds by an appeal to Lemma \ref{decay0}.